Dwarf Tropicals Can Make Your Orchard Complete --- Even When It's Cold Out!

 Papayas:

-While papayas can reach incredible heights in tropical areas, we have 2 that stay short: Red Lady & King George.
+While papayas can reach incredible heights in tropical areas, we grow two varieties that stay short: Red Lady & King George.
+They do NOT produce well in containers and do far better planted directly into the ground from a 3g pot.

-Red Lady grows to about 12' tall, is supposed to be self-fertile, but sometimes takes till the second year to start fruiting.
+Red Lady grows to about 12' tall, is supposed to be self-fertile, but often takes till the second year to start fruiting.

 Bananas: